 Lysosomes also act as a signaling hub to assemble coordinated cellular responses and related factor information via key regulatory modules docked on the lysosomal surface.

 In addition, lysosomal function is associated with diverse fundamental processes, including cell surface receptor turnover, antigen processing, plasma membrane repair, ion storage, autophagy, and aging.

-Lysosome-related organelles (LROs) are specialized, membrane-bound cellular compartments found in organisms from worms to humans, and share many common features of canonical lysosomes.
-For Caenorhabditis elegans, the LROs known as gut granules, are the site of microscopic autofluorescence and can be accumulated with ages.
+Lysosome-related organelles (LROs) are specialized, membrane-bound cellular compartments found in organisms from worms to humans and share many common features of canonical lysosomes.
+For C. elegans, the LROs known as gut granules, are the site of microscopic autofluorescence and can be accumulated with ages.
 Due to the characteristics of autofluorescence and birefringence, the LROs of worms are easily recognized under polarized microscopy.
-Previous studies uncovered that mutations can disrupt LRO function as well as age-dependent accumulation of autofluorescence.
+Previous studies uncovered those mutations can disrupt LRO function as well as age-dependent accumulation of autofluorescence.
 Additionally, C. elegans LROs also act as a cellular reservoir for zinc, in order to prevent toxicity of high dietary zinc.

-CD BioSciences is a professional C. elegans model service provider.
-Since intestinal cells of Adult C. elegans are large and have extensive endocytic networks.
+CD BioSciences is a specialized provider of custom C. elegans services.
 There is a good system for deciphering the endocytosis and other related pathways by detecting lysosomal combining with live imaging techniques.
-Here we provide lysosome measurement service to assist customers in relevant areas.
+Here we provide C. elegans lysosomal detection service to assist customers in relevant areas.
 If you are interested in our services, please contact us for more details.